Edi Rama: Foreign policy

 Rama has had a diverse agenda of high-level meetings.
 Since 2013, he has frequently met with German Chancellor Angela Merkel, American President Barack Obama, French President Francois Hollande, British Prime Minister David Cameron, Chinese Prime Minister Li Keqiang, Austrian Foreign Minister Sebastian Kurz, Pope Francis, and other high-ranking diplomats.
 Rama, speaking in Israel in 2015, said that Albania was "proud to have been a country where no Jew was released to the Nazis, and where there are incredible stories of Muslim families who protected Jewish families," and he and Israeli Prime Minister Benjamin Netanyahu signed a joint declaration of friendship and a medical research cooperation agreement.

 On 10 October 2019, together with Aleksandar Vučić, President of Serbia, and Zoran Zaev, Prime Minister of North Macedonia, Rama signed the so-called Mini Schengen deal on regional economic cooperation, including on the free movement of goods, capital, services, and labour between their three countries, while they await progress on EU enlargement.
 A month later, the leaders presented a set of proposals to achieve the "four freedoms" and the first steps towards them, including the possibility to the open border area.
 In December, the three leaders also met with Milo Đukanović, President of Montenegro, opening the possibility for the country to join the zone.
+In 2024, Rama said that Albania was aiming to join the EU by 2030.

-He describes Turkish leader Erdoğan as a "friend of Albania and strategic ally".
-At his request, he had schools linked to the Gülen movement closed, which he went so far as to describe as a 'terrorist organization'.
+In April 2025, Rama visited Israel and expressed support for Israel's war in the Gaza Strip, saying that "Hamas are the Nazis of the new century.
+And history has shown that with Nazis, there is no peace and there is no compromise."
+There was a demonstration in Tirana against his visit to Israel.
+In June 2025, he announced his support for Israeli strikes on Iran, "to prevent the theocratic regime in Tehran from ever possessing nuclear weapons".